 Charitable Lottery Licences and Permits

-The Department of Public Safety is responsible for the licensing of charitable lottery schemes in New Brunswick.
+The Department of Justice and Public Safety is responsible for the licensing of charitable lottery schemes in New Brunswick.

 In order to qualify to receive a licence under the charitable gaming program, the organization must be a charitable or religious organization and the proceeds of the lottery scheme must benefit a charitable or religious object or purposes which